-The WorQour does not interfere with established rates of pay or with the various levels of financial rewards already existing within a national economy.
+The units of time Worqour does not interfere with established pay rates or with the various levels of financial rewards already existing within a national economy.

-Everyone from the very bottom rung has access to the WorQour bridging currency and therefore access to the global market.
+This ensures everyone from the very bottom rung has access to the Worqour bridging currency and therefore access to the global market.

 The Transfer process involves three basic steps: